-- (iii) It has investors that are not related parties; - (iv) Ownership interests in the Fund are represented by units in the Fund.
+- (ii) It has more than one investor: - (iii) It has investors that are not related parties;

+(iv) Ownership interests in the Fund are represented by units in the Fund.

 3. Critical accounting estimates and judgements

 The Manager of the Fund makes estimates and assumptions that affect the reported amounts of assets and liabilities.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities are outlined below.
 Estimates are continually evaluated and are based on historical experience among other factors, including expectations of future events that are believed to be reasonable under the circumstances.